Working Holiday in Canada

 The Government of Canada’s help centre provides short and helpful answers to about 60 typical questions about IEC.

-10. Working Holiday permit application processing times
+09. Working Holiday application processing times

-Officially, it can take up to 8 weeks for your work permit application to be reviewed after submitting your biometrics.
+Officially, it can take up to eight weeks for your application to be reviewed after submitting your biometrics.
+However, the process is much faster for many applicants.

-11. POE Letter of Introduction and Working Holiday permit validity
+10. POE Letter of Introduction and Working Holiday permit validity

 You have 12 months to land in Canada after your application is accepted and your POE Letter of Introduction is issued.